opiproject/opi-prov-life/boot/README.md

   - Can xPU deny a host reboot/powercycle event?
   - Does persistent power change this behavior?
   - xPU could control its PCIe config/Bar  responses once it sees PERST# signal from host. the Host BIOS will then wait for PCIe config cycles to be succesful during reboot.
-- How does host respond to a xPU going off line? (during lifecycle event etc.)
-- More...

 ## Error handling